CFdefense/CRUD-API/README.md

 ## Using JavaScript and NodeJS, I have created a simple Backend API that can serve the following functions.
 1. <b>C</b> reate a new instance of 'product' which is initialized and declared into our MongoDB Database.
-2. <b>R</b> ead existing instances of 'product' or a singular instance based on its product ID number from the Database.
+2. <b>R</b> ead existing instances of 'product' based on its product ID number from the Database.
 3. <b>U</b> pdate existing instances of 'product' to replace the value(s) associated with the 'product'.
 4. <b>D</b> elete existing instances of 'product' from the database based on its ID number.